 - We encourage kids to ask hard questions and give them a safe environment to do so.

 Lastly, we believe meaningful Christian friendships help ground kids in their faith.
 Kids need real relationships with their peers as well as people of other ages.
 On the one hand we want kids of the same age to connect with each other for real friendships and Christian encouragement.
 We also want older Christians to invest in the youth and give them people to look up to.
-So we try to have activities that involve specific age groups and other activities involving different ages.
+So we try to have activities that involve specific ages and other activities involving all ages.

 While these are not the only factors, we believe they are some of the most important in helping kids become committed disciples of Jesus Christ.
 So we encourage you to come to EFC and come ready to think differently about how to ground your kids in the faith.
 We’re ready to partner with you for the next generation, but, it starts with you taking your faith seriously.
-We believe if we win you we win your kids for Christ.
+We believe if we win you to Christ we win your kids.